riazhedayati/beautiful-jekyll/_posts/2017-08-25-monitor-southwest-flight-prices.md

 ---
 layout: post
 title: Did my flight just get cheaper?
-subtitle: Monitoring Southwest flight prices with RSelenium and rvest
+subtitle: Monitoring Southwest Airlines flight prices with RSelenium and Rvest
 ---

 I am a fairly frequent flyer, and my preferred airline is [Southwest](www.southwest.com).
 I love that their trips are booked in one-way segments, their open seating system, that I can check two bags for free, and most importantly, that I can change or cancel my flights at any time without penalty.